argilla-io/argilla/argilla-sdk/docs/reference/argilla_sdk/settings/vectors.md

+---
+hide: footer
+---
 # Vectors

 Vector fields in Argilla are used to define the vector form of a record that will be reviewed by a user.

 ## Usage Examples